top of page

 UNDERSTANDING NUMBERS IN MUSIC:

-It's essential to understand that numbers in music is not a simplified beginner learning approach like painting by numbers.
-At advanced levels of music theory we use interval and chord numbers through 'Roman Numeral Analysis,' so numeric notation is high study tier beyond conventional reading.
+It's essential to understand that 'numbers in music' is not a simplified beginner learning approach like painting by numbers.
+At advanced levels of music theory we use interval and chord numbers through 'Roman Numeral Analysis,' so numeric notation is a study tier beyond conventional reading and represents the mathematical underpinnings of music.
+While foundational reading skills are presumed, intermediate to advanced musicians predominantly engage with numeric representations.
+Moreover, in relative pitch training, students develop the ability to discern interval numbers by ear — a sophisticated cognitive skill.

 bottom of page